Treatment for psychosis

 - Difficulty filtering stimulation from the environment

-- Delusions (false personal beliefs based on incorrect inferences about the reality that are inconsistent with culture and previous beliefs, and which are firmly sustained in spite of evidence or proof to the contrary)
+- Delusions (false personal beliefs based on incorrect inferences about the reality that are inconsistent with culture and previous beliefs and which are firmly sustained despite evidence or proof to the contrary)

 - Confused thinking or speech